tanksdude/image-upscaler/README.md

 Running: `./upscaler`

-Outputs to the folder where the executable was run from.
+The executable outputs the upscaled image to the folder where the executable was run from.
 I haven't done much testing but I'm pretty sure the original image can be located anywhere.

 If you're on Windows or not using GCC, good luck